Stephanie Flanders: Academia

-Family and personal life
+Personal life

-She is a granddaughter of British journalist Claud Cockburn and his first wife, American writer Hope Hale Davis.
+Flanders is a granddaughter of British journalist Claud Cockburn and his first wife, American writer Hope Hale Davis.
 Claud Cockburn's three sons (with third wife, Patricia Byron, the journalists Alexander Cockburn, Andrew Cockburn and Patrick Cockburn are/were her uncles.
 The US-based journalist Laura Flanders is her sister, the actor Olivia Wilde is a cousin, and the writer and translator Lydia Davis is an aunt.
 She is distantly related to the novelist Evelyn Waugh.
 She is a daughter of Claudia Cockburn Flanders.

-Flanders and her husband John Arlidge (another journalist who has written for The Guardian, The Observer and other newspapers) have a son (born in 2006) and a daughter (born in 2008).
+Flanders and her husband John Arlidge, a journalist, have a son and a daughter.

 In June 2007, Flanders presented an edition of BBC Radio 4's Archive Hour about her father's career, titled Flanders on Flanders.